 Projects, Units & Initiatives

 Since 2003, our Immigrant Youth Representation Project (Youth Project) has provided free, comprehensive screenings, advice, and direct representation to undocumented immigrant youth and unaccompanied minors in New York.
 The Youth Project defends unaccompanied youth in removal proceedings before the Immigration Court and assists undocumented youth who are in foster care or under adoption or guardianship to obtain Special Immigrant Juvenile Status (SIJS), asylum, T and U visas, and other immigration benefits.
 This legal representation is essential: only 20% of cases are won by children without a lawyer, compared to success in over 90% of cases with a lawyer.
-To promote the safety and well-being of our children clients, the Project implements a multidisciplinary legal and social work approach; this involves internal referrals to other practice groups at LAS as well as external referrals to leading community-based organizations for educational, health, and mental health support the young clients we represent.
+The Youth Project’s success rate is even higher.
+To promote the safety and well-being of our children clients, the Project implements a multidisciplinary legal and social work approach; this involves internal referrals to other practice groups at LAS as well as external referrals to leading community-based organizations for educational, health, and mental health support of the young clients we represent.

 In addition to providing direct legal services, our Youth Project provides regular training to immigrant-serving advocates from community-based organizations, State and local agencies, and judicial and legislative staff.
-Partnerships with other non-profit organizations and coordination of a successful pro bono program with 15 participating law firms also enhance our ability to meet the persistently high demand for youth representation.
+Partnerships with other non-profit organizations and coordination of a successful pro bono program with almost 30 participating law firms also enhance our ability to meet the persistently high demand for youth representation.

 Our Youth Project clients have often experienced trauma that requires both legal and supportive services to ensure that their needs are comprehensively addressed.
 In one such case we represented Christine, who left El Salvador seeking better opportunities in the United States.
 She was around 17 years old when LAS started working on her asylum claim due to a pedophile that had stalked and harassed her in El Salvador.
 Christine eventually confided in her high school counselor that she was being sex trafficked by a family member and that all of her earnings went to this individual – and further, that the same family member had solicited and arranged for Christine to be raped by a cab driver.